-A consultation in the dermatological private practice Dr. medical Dötterer-Rieg.
-The premises are bright, two people are sitting in the dermatological consultation room.
-A doctor advises a patient on the subject of vein problems and phlebology.
+A consultation at the private dermatology practice of Dr. Dötterer-Rieg.
+The rooms are bright, and two people are sitting in the dermatology consultation room.
+A doctor is advising a patient on the topic of venous disorders and phlebology.

 Surgical removal of varicose veins